 Snakewaist’s slithering forced her to slow some, and it made the undulating walls obscure the object in the distance.
 She caught glimpses of its stiff darkness, of color flapping in and out.
 The fairy door.
 It was open.
 Chaxium flew right up to it and grabbed the frame, staring out into the abyss of toasted shadow.

 “Chax!
 Down here!”
-Ladyspiller giggled.
+Ladyspiller bubbled.
 Chaxium looked down to see the other fairy on her back, doing her best attempt at a snow angel in the giant coins.
 “Somebody dropped some change, hehe.”
 Chaxium didn’t laugh, and for a moment she had no words either.
 Much had distracted her from the prospect of the fairy door, but in a million years she never would have guessed it connected to that terrible place.

 “Lady!” she hiss-shouted, torn between the risks of not being heard and being heard by the wrong entity.
 “Get back up here, now!”